sebastian-gerdes/health_for_future_dresden_website/README.md

 Currently, the website is still under construction.

 The site is deployed via netlify [here](https://h4f-dresden.netlify.app/).
-Once it is fit for publication it will hopefully be published at the corresponding subdomain of Health for Future Germany ([Link](http://dresden.healthforfuture.de/)).
+The subdomain [(http://dresden.healthforfuture.de/](http://dresden.healthforfuture.de/) points to netlify.

 Feel free to give feedback and contact me if you want to fork this site (should not be a problem).